 Dual numbers

 To make forward-mode autodiff work, we replace all floating point numbers with so-called dual numbers \(z = x + y N\) where \(N\) is a nilpotent element, i.e., \(N^2 = 0\).
 The space of dual number \(\mathbb{D}\) is a real algebra with addition and multiplication defined as follows.
 Let \(z_1 = x_1 + y_1 N\) and \(z_2 = x_2 + y_2 N\), then \[ z_1 + z_2 = (x_1 + x_2) + (y_1 + y_2) N \] and \[ z_1 \cdot z_2 = x_1 x_2 + (x_1 y_2 + x_2 y_1) N \] Notice now this product encodes the product rule for derivatives.
 All elements \(z \in \mathbb{D} \) with \(z = x + yN\) and \(x \neq 0 \) have a multiplicative inverse \(z^{-1} = x^{-1} - yx^{-2} N \).
-In C++ we can define the dual numbers using aclass
+In C++ we can define the dual numbers using aclass and overload the arithmatic operators as follows.

-In the header file dual.hpp
+In the header file dual.hpp we declare a class Dual with members x and y.

-we define all methods using the rules for dual arithmetic described above.
+In the source file dual.cpp we define all methods using the rules for dual arithmetic described above.

 Function evaluation

 The magic of dual numbers comes from the way we can extend differentiable functions on \(\mathbb{R}\) to the dual numbers.
 For any differentiable function \(f : \mathbb{R} \rightarrow \mathbb{R} \), we can extend \(f\) to a function \(f : \mathbb{D} \rightarrow \mathbb{D} \) by defining \[ f(x + yN) = f(x) + y f'(x)N \] where \(f'\) is the derivative of \(f\).
 To see why this is a natural choise, we take the Taylor exansion of \(f\) around \(x\) and see that \[ f(x + yN) = f(x) + f'(x) yN + \tfrac12 f''(x) (yN)^2 + \dots \] However, as \(N^2 = 0\) all the terms of order \(y^2\) and higher vanish.
-This allows us to overload a number of standard mathematical functions such that they work on bothdouble
+This allows us to overload a number of standard mathematical functions such that they work on bothdouble and Dual variables.

-we define some functions like \(\sin(x)\) and \(\cos(x)\)
+In the files dualmath.hpp and dualmath.cpp we define some functions like \(\sin(x)\) and \(\cos(x)\)

-Notice that the functions declared in dualmath.hpp
+Notice that the functions declared in dualmath.hpp are declared for double values in the <cmath> header,

-which is included in the file dualmath.cpp
+which is included in the file dualmath.cpp.

 Templated functions

-we had to "manually" calculate the derivative to evaluate the functions on \(\mathbb{D}\) (with the exception of the pow
+Of course, in the functions defined indualmath.cpp we had to "manually" calculate the derivative to evaluate the functions on \(\mathbb{D}\) (with the exception of the pow function).

 However, we went to the trouble to define the dual numbers in C++ in order to "automatically" calculate derivatives of functions.

-can then be evaluated at a real number \(x\) using a dual number \(z = x + yN\) with non-zero \(y\).
+fun<Dual>.
+The derivative of fun can then be evaluated at a real number \(x\) using a dual number \(z = x + yN\) with non-zero \(y\).

 In the following example, we "automatically" compute the derivative of \(\tan(x)\).